rdforte/ryanforte.tech/content/blog/chassing-99-percentile-pt-1.md

 A lot has changed for gomaxprocs in Go version 1.25.
-In version 1.24 when our application booted up for the first time the Go runtime would try to figure out what to set for GOMAXPROCS by asking[runtime.NumCPU()](https://pkg.go.dev/runtime#NumCPU) what the value should be.
+In version 1.24 when our application booted up for the first time the Go runtime would try to figure out what to set for GOMAXPROCS by asking [runtime.NumCPU()](https://pkg.go.dev/runtime#NumCPU) what the value should be.
 The runtime.NumCPU function would look at the number of cores on the machine and set this for GOMAXPROCS.

 ![Gomaxprocs 1.24](/blog/images/chassing-99-percentile-pt-1/gomaxprocs1.24.png)